Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +1400

-- Marquette is fifth-best in college basketball in terms of its odds to win the national championship (+1400), much higher than its computer rankings (13th-best).
+- In terms of its odds to win the national championship (+1400), Marquette is fifth-best in the country.
+It is far below that, 13th-best, according to computer rankings.

-- Sportsbooks have moved the Golden Eagles' national championship odds up from +1800 at the beginning of the season to +1400.
-Among all teams in the country, that is the 46th-biggest change.
+- The Golden Eagles' national championship odds have improved from +1800 at the beginning of the season to +1400, the 46th-biggest change among all teams.

 Creighton Futures Odds